Go to the Students section

 Go to the About section

-A one-day conference was organized by the Punjab Research Group at the Oxford Brookes University, United Kingdom on 28 October 2017.
+A one-day conference was organized by the Punjab Research Group at the Oxford Brookes University, United Kingdom on 31 March 2018.
+Mr. R.S Mann Convenor of the conference welcomed all the guests.